rustwasm/wasm_game_of_life/README.md

 4. Checkout the `master` branch.
 Run

    ```
-   ./update-submodules.sh
+   ./update-submodules-to-local-branches.sh
    ```

-   to point the submodules to the latest commit on each branch.
+   to point the submodules to the latest local commit on each branch.
 Commit this update.

 5. Send a pull request for each chapter branch that was modified, and for `master`.